tennierp/huffman-trees/README.md

 which tokenize text files into .tokens files, separating content by words.

 ## Implementation Details
-(Currently only for part 1 -- this will be updated.)
+(Updated for part 2 -- this will continue to be updated until project finished.)

 In this project, text will be tokenized, word frequencies will be counted, a Huffman tree will be constructed using the counts, a codebook will be created, and text will be encoded and decoded.